ericellb/Lightning-Link/readme.md

 Goal of the project is to design a highly scalable URL shortener that does not have collisions when generating a new url.
 The n number of API servers sit behind a Load Balancer, as many API Servers can be booted as needed.
 Load balancing occurs in a round robin format.
 There are plans to provide analytics on each of the links

-Feature List
+Implemented Features

-- [ ] Finish Scalable Backend
+- [x] Basic Scalable URL Shortener

-- [ ] Frontend Basics for Shortening URLS
+Planned Features

-- [ ] Backend Analytics
+- [ ] Backend Analytics (See clicks, geographic data etc..)
-- [ ] Frontend Analytics viewing